schkovich/cloudflare-docs/content/workers/_partials/_durable_objects_pricing.md

 {{</table-wrap>}}

-<sup>1</sup> Requests include all incoming HTTP requests, WebSocket messages, and alarm invocations.
+<sup>1</sup> Requests include all incoming HTTP requests, RPC method calls, WebSocket messages, and alarm invocations.
 A request is needed to create a WebSocket connection.
 There is no charge for outgoing WebSocket messages, nor for incoming [WebSocket protocol pings](https://www.rfc-editor.org/rfc/rfc6455#section-5.5.2).
 Billing-only applies a 20:1 ratio to incoming WebSocket messages to factor in smaller messages for real-time communication.
 For example, 100 WebSocket incoming messages would be charged as 5 requests for billing purposes.
 The 20:1 ratio does not affect Durable Object metrics and analytics, which reflect actual usage.

 <sup>2</sup> Application level auto-response messages handled by [`state.setWebSocketAutoResponse()`](/durable-objects/api/websockets/) will not incur additional wall-clock time, and so they will not be charged.